Middle school: England and Wales

 In many areas "primary school" rather than first school was used to denote the first tier.

 In addition, some schools were provided as combined schools catering for pupils in the 5–12 age range as a combined first and middle school.

 Around 2000 middle and combined schools were in place in the early 1980s.
 However, that number began to fall in the later 1980s with the introduction of the National Curriculum.
 The new curriculum's splits in Key Stages at age 11 encouraged the majority of local education authorities to return to a two-tier system of Primary (sometimes split into Infant schools and Junior schools) and Secondary schools.
 There are now fewer than 150 middle schools still operational in the United Kingdom, meaning that approximately 90% of middle schools have closed or reverted to primary school status since 1980.
 The system of 8–12 middle schools has fallen into complete disuse.

 Under current legislation, as also at the time of the Plowden report, all schools must be deemed either primary or secondary.
 Thus, middle schools which have more primary year groups than KS3 or KS4 are termed "deemed primaries" or "middles-deemed-primaries," while those with more secondary-aged pupils, or with pupils in Y11 are termed "deemed secondaries" or "middles-deemed-secondaries."
 For statistical purposes, such schools are often included under primary and secondary categories "as deemed".
 Notably, most schools also follow teaching patterns in line with their deemed status, with most deemed-primary schools offering a primary-style curriculum taught by one class teacher, and most deemed-secondary schools adopting a more specialist-centred approach.
 Legally all-through schools are also considered middle schools (deemed secondary), although they are rarely referred to as such.

 Some middle schools still exist in various areas of England.
 They are supported by the National Middle Schools' Forum.
 See List of middle schools in England.

 Scotland

 In Scotland, a similar system to the English one was trialled in Grangemouth middle schools, Falkirk between 1975 and 1987.
 The label of "junior high school" is used for some through schools in Orkney and Shetland which cater for pupils from 5 up to the age of 14, at which point they transfer to a nearby secondary school.

 Northern Ireland

-In Northern Ireland, in the Armagh, Banbridge and Craigavon District Council area in County Armagh, the Dickson Plan operates, whereby pupils attend a primary school from ages 4–10, a junior high school from 11–14, and a senior high school or grammar school from 14–19.
+In Northern Ireland, in the Armagh, Banbridge and Craigavon District Council area in County Armagh, the Dickson Plan operates, whereby pupils attend a primary school from ages 4 to 10, a junior high school from 11 to 14, and a senior high school or grammar school from 14 to 19.